noir-lang/noir/docs/docs/noir/standard_library/meta/module.md

 #include_code functions noir_stdlib/src/meta/module.nr rust

-Returns each function in the module
+Returns each function in the module.

 ### is_contract